 In this Production Series class, you will be challenged to write a 60,000 word novel in four months.
-Topics to be covered when you meet on the first and third Wednesdays of each month include the following: (1) the premise, the opening, and time management; (2) your story as a series of events, writing routines, and how to participate in a response group; (3) plot and the story arc, part 1; (4) the story arc, part 2, and genre tropes; (5) point of view; (6) character development; (7) dialogue; (8) setting; (9) show don’t tell, (10) miscellaneous—fragments, varying sentences, reading level, etc. (11) sub-plots; (12) revision, self-editing, and manuscript preparation.
+Topics to be covered when you meet on the first and third Wednesdays of each month during that time include the following: (1) the premise, the opening, time management, and how to participate in a response group; (2) character development and your story as a series of events; (3) plot, the story arc, and genre tropes; (4) dialogue; (5) point of view and setting; (6) show don’t tell; (7) self-editing; (8) revision and manuscript preparation.

 - Write, at least 5 days per week for 4 months